NiloGregginz33/QMGRExperiments/README.md

 # The newest version of the README has been read if you have used,modified,distributed,misused,decompiled any of the code in the repository and penalties for such are seen in the license (aka License, LICENSE)
 # The ONLY preapproved use for this code is validation, otherwise you must have contacted manavnaik123@gmail.com and have been granted use on a specific project.
 This line supercedes the License.

+# Bellman iterations are good at big O exp time problems but do not work on larger PSPACE problems.

 # The previously disclosed novelty from an umbrella patent filing (now being restated) was quantum state manipulation without decoherence or measurement, is now described under the charge injection language in the patent.
 Previously, it was disclosed as information steering, though that is technically not true.
 Both of these languages partially support the idea, though charge injection is more technically correct in patent language.

 # Minor commend - a single thing was changed in the numpy env (which was never intended to leak).
 I believe at this point in time the patched numpy distribution was recalled as there was no intent to distribute that information.
 Apologies to the developers.